 - A. Beginning July 1, 2017, the State and Bargaining Unit 9 will prefund retiree healthcare, with the goal of reaching a 50 percent cost sharing of actuarially determined total normal costs for both employer and employees by July 1, 2019.
 The amount of employee and matching employer contributions required to prefund retiree healthcare shall increase by the following percentages of pensionable compensation: - 1.
 July 1, 2017: by 0.5 percent. - 2.
 July 1, 2018: by 0.5 percent, for a total of 1.0 percent. - 3.
-July 1, 2019: by 1.0 percent, for a total of 2.0 percent. - B. Employees Subject to Other Post Employment Benefit (OPEB) Prefunding

-All bargaining unit members who are eligible for health benefits must contribute, including permanent intermittent employees.
+July 1, 2019: by 1.0 percent, for a total of 2.0 percent. - B. Notwithstanding Government Code Sections 22940, 22942, 22943, 22944, 22944.2, 22944.3, and 22944.5, the employees' monthly contribution for prefunding other post-employment benefits for the 2020-21 and 2021-22 fiscal years, as described in paragraph A, is suspended and shall not be withheld from employees' salaries beginning on the first day of the pay period following ratification, and ending June 30, 2022.
+The employer's monthly contribution for prefunding other post-employment benefits will continue in the 2020-21 and 2021-22 fiscal years, as described in paragraph A. - C. Employees Subject to Other Post Employment Benefit (OPEB) Prefunding - All bargaining unit members who are eligible for health benefits must contribute, including permanent intermittent employees.
 Bargaining unit members whose appointment tenure and/or time base make them ineligible for health benefits, such as: seasonal, temporary, and employees whose time base is less than half-time, do not contribute.
-The employee prefunding contribution for a permanent intermittent employee shall be based on a ratio comparing their annual scheduled hours of work in comparison to those of a corresponding permanent employee for that position.
 Bargaining unit members not subject to OPEB prefunding shall begin contributing upon attaining eligibly for health benefits.
 New hires and employees transferring into Bargaining Unit 9 shall begin contributing immediately, unless they are not subject, as set forth above.

-C. Withholding of Contributions
+D. Withholding of Contributions